naemon/naemon/README.md

 ## Welcome to Naemon ##

-Naemon is a host/service/network monitoring program written in C and released under the GNU General Public License.
+Naemon is a host/service/network monitoring program with a very fast C core and a Perl web interface.
+It is released under the GNU General Public License.
 It works by scheduling checks of the configured objects and then invoking plugins to do the actual checking.
 The plugin interface is 100% Nagios compatible, since Naemon is a fork of the aforementioned project.

 ## Contents